 - Growth Rate = (Current Year Value – Prior Year Value) ÷ Prior Year Value

 The profit margin, in the corresponding periods of time, is a rather broad term that can describe various financial metrics.
-The EBITDA margin is the most commonly used metric.
+The EBITDA margin (earnings before interest, taxes, depreciation, and amortization) is the most commonly used metric.

 EBITDA Margin = EBITDA ÷ Revenue